 The champagne flutes did not come out anywhere near what we were hoping for and we definitely would have benefited from practicing first.
 However, there was more than enough etching cream left to make a few mason jars so that’s what Hunter did.
 If you try this yourself and the first time’s a bust you can salvage your glass or jar by simply going back over the glass with more etching cream to frost the entire glass or jar.

-Start by applying your stickers to a clean glass surface.
+To create your own DIY etched mason jars, start by applying your stickers to a clean glass surface.
 Use stars or letters or any other shape that suits your fancy.

 Apply a thick coat of etching cream over entire surface you want to appear frosted.
 Allow to set for at least fifteen minutes or twenty for good measure.